First Term Sheet Analysis Free!

 Venture Lenders realize startups want to extend runway and pay back as little of principal as possible.
 Therefore lenders will grant interest only periods, usually the first 6 to 12 months of a loan, where the startup is only paying interest on the loan.
 This period is usually timed to end right after a fundraise will take place.
 The logic is the startup will be flush with equity capital after the fundraise and will be in a position to start paying back the loan.

-Successful startups typically raise future rounds at higher and higher valuations, meaning future capital is less dilutive, or "cheaper" than current capital.
-Therefore, lenders will often ask for a payment at maturity that boosts the overall IRR of the loan but will be 3 or 4 years out into the future.
+Successful startups typically raise future venture capital rounds at higher and higher valuations, meaning future capital is less dilutive, or "cheaper" than current capital.
+Therefore, venture debt providers will often ask for a payment at maturity that boosts the overall IRR of the loan but will be 3 or 4 years out into the future.
 This effectively backloads interest when it is less expensive for the startup.
 The lender hits its return hurdle and the startup back loads interest when the capital to pay it back comes from a less dilutive source.

 An Accounts Receivable Line is a type of debt financing based on an advance of the eligible accounts receivables outstanding.
 Inexpensive debt because Accounts Receivable is really strong collateral.
 Banks typically control the startups cash too which is a second form of collateral.